emmajanedrews/base-template/_posts/2017-12-14-happy-holidays.md

 {% include pullquote.html %}

 Most importantly, we want to wish you and your family a happy, healthy holiday season.
-So, merry Christmas, happy Hanukkah, happy Kwanzaa, and a happy new year, too!
+So, Merry Christmas, Happy Hanukkah, Happy Kwanzaa, and a Happy New Year, too!